robfatland/nexus/hpc/index.md

 # high performance computing

 We oversimplify High Performance Computing to mean: Multiple computers networked together with very low communication latency creating in effect a supercomputer.
-How is this done on the three primary cloud platforms?
+How is this done on prem?
+How is it done on the three primary cloud platforms?

+### uw on-premise hpc

+This will be a slightly abstracted description of working on facilities at the University of Washington.

+- Get white listed with access to Klone, Tillicum and Kopah
+    - Respectively HPC blades, GPU sysytems, and S3-style object storage
+    - Follow instructions to get MFA
+- `ssh NetID@klone.hyak.uw.edu`
+    - This is the login node (not necessarily where work gets done)

 ### AWS Parallel Computing Service PCS